Rengim Gökmen: Career

 In July 1980, he won Gino Marinuzzi contest for young international conductors.
 Then he conducted many orchestras both in Turkey and in Europe.

 During 1984 - 1989 season, he served as the General Music Director of Ankara State Opera and Ballet.
 In 1989 he has been awarded "Cavalleria in ordine di Merito" by the Italian Government.

 Between 1991-2006 he was the music director and the principal conductor of Izmir State Symphony Orchestra.
 Meanwhile he also conducted concerts and made recordings in Turkey and in abroad with Izmir State Symphony Orchestra.

 He held the position as the General Director of Turkish State Opera and Ballet between 1992–1995.
 In 1999, Turkish Presidential Culture and Art Prize and in 2000, Gold Medal of "Foyer des Artistes" in Rome, Italy are presented to Gökmen.

 He reappointed as the General Director of Turkish State Opera and Ballet in 2007 and held the position until 2014.
 Since 2007, he also served as principal conductor of Presidential Symphony Orchestra until 2020.

 He is a member of the Advisory Committee of Ankara and Istanbul International Art Festivals.
 He is founder and principal conductor of the Doğuş Children’s Symphony Orchestra based in Turkey.
 He also serves as the supervisor of the İzmir Karşıyaka Municipality Chamber Orchestra, which was founded in 2015 and teaches conducting at Hacettepe University Ankara State Conservatory.

+He is the acting Dean of the Faculty of Fine Arts and Design at Ankara Bilim University.